Navigating a Pandemic: Tips for Athletic Trainers Serving the Sport Community

 Why is it natural for us to want to see and be with family, friends, teammates, neighbors, and others?
 We are hard-wired for connection.
 While we may be currently limited in our ability to have face-to-face interactions, virtual means such as text, FaceTime, Skype, Zoom, social media, or other types of technology help us stay connected.
 Additionally, it is important to maintain communication with our healthcare providers, even at a distance.
 Luckily, it is now easier to preserve this continuity of care by using telehealth services.

 As our local and nationwide situation continues to evolve, it is important to stay current on reputable COVID-19 updates, such as from the World Health Organization and the Centers for Disease Control and Prevention.
+Additionally, it’s important to be aware of current international travel restrictions and protocols, both for those who may be leaving or returning to the United States.
+These updates may impact you or those you serve as we consider travel for sport, work, school, and pleasure (i.e., seeing family and friends).
 While the feelings related to ongoing changes can be difficult to navigate, it is important to recognize that the only thing we have control over is ourselves, more specifically, our attitude, our effort, and our actions.
 We can rely on our experience, our strengths, and our support systems to respond to uncertainty and stress with resilience and composure.